Almaden Minerals (NYSE:AAU) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a research report issued on Monday.
+StockNews.com initiated coverage on shares of Almaden Minerals (NYSE:AAU – Get Rating) in a report released on Friday.
 The brokerage set a “sell” rating on the stock.

+Shares of NYSE AAU opened at $0.36 on Friday.
+Almaden Minerals has a twelve month low of $0.27 and a twelve month high of $0.60.

 - Get a free copy of the StockNews.com research report on Almaden Minerals (AAU)